KnowageLabs/Knowage-Documentation/functionalities-guide/Glossary/ka_dev_glossary.rst

 To create a new glossary, click on the Glossary Definition menu item that you can find under the **Catalogs** section of the Knowage interface.
 As shown in Figure 19.2 the page contains two areas:

-Glossary management

 - **Word**: here there is a list of terms.
-The latter are used as labels to attach to analytical objects as datasets or documents in order to link those objects to the glossary; • **Glossary**: it is intended a hierarchical structure made up of “Words”.
+The latter are used as labels to attach to analytical objects as datasets or documents in order to link those objects to the glossary;

-..
+- **Glossary**: it is intended a hierarchical structure made up of “Words”.

    |image465|